python/devguide/grammar.rst

 * :file:`Lib/tokenize.py` needs changes to match changes to the tokenizer.

-* :file:`Lib/lib2to3/Grammar.txt` may need changes to match the Grammar.

 * Documentation must be written!
 Specifically, one or more of the pages in :file:`Doc/reference/` will need to be updated.